%20(1).png)

 Indie Bookstores

+This is a small selection of independent bookstores that carry Rooted.
 If you’d like to find more stores, visit here, Enter your zip code in the "Bookstores Near Me" search bar, and type the title in your favorite store's search to see if it's in stock.
 Every purchase supports local bookstores and helps keep stories like this alive.

-*Hardcover Black & White Edition — (Available Jan 2nd)*
+*Hardcover Black & White Edition coming soon*

 About Rooted